 The most important guideline for umbilical cord care is to leave it alone.
 This is the best practice to allow proper healing.
 Picking at it or encouraging it to fall off will only prolong the healing process.

 Sponge baths are essential during this time until the stump falls off.
 Infants don’t really need a lot of bathing in the beginning since they’re so brand new.
-Just put your baby on a bath seat and use warm water and a washcloth to clean your their skin, avoiding the cord stump.
+Just put your baby on a bath seat and use warm water and a washcloth to clean your skin, avoiding the cord stump.

 Air dry, especially after a sponge bath, is important.
 Exposure to air allows the cord stump to dry, fall off more quickly and prevent an infection.
 When you’re dressing your little one, keep the front of the diaper rolled down and skip onesies in the meantime.